unblinking/saltpack/specs/saltpack_signing_v2.md

-The [previous version of this spec](saltpack_signing_v1.md) is available for applications that need backwards compatibility.

 # Saltpack Binary Signing Format [version 2]

-As with the [encryption format](saltpack_encryption_v2.md), we want our signing format to have some properties on top of a standard NaCl signature:
+As with the encryption format, we want our signing format to have some properties on top of a standard NaCl signature:
 - Streaming.
 We want to be able to verify a message of any size, without fitting the whole thing in RAM, and without requiring a second pass to output attached plaintext.
 But we should only ever output verified data.